 Make a plan and map it out.

 If followed closely, ADDIE is an ideal framework for designing measurable learning programs—specifically because it was designed to be an outcome-based approach.
-With evaluation happening at each phase, you are more likely to stay aligned with the business goals/outcomes defined during the Analysis phase.
+With training evaluation happening at each phase, you are more likely to stay aligned with the business goals and outcomes defined during the Analysis phase.
 And one way to ensure a well-crafted analysis is to map how everything fits together.

 Up Next: Action Mapping & Instructional Design